RS-Credentive/fpki-policy-tokenizer/converted_markdown/FCPCACPv1.25.md

 The FPKIPA shall make the determination that a CPS complies with this policy.
 The CA and RA must meet all requirements of an approved CPS before commencing operations.
 In some cases, the FPKIPA may require the additional approval of an authorized agency.
 The FPKIPA will make this determination based on the nature of the system function, the type of communications, or the operating environment.

-In each case, the determination of suitability shall be based on an independent compliance auditor's results and recommendations.
+In each case, the determination of suitability shall be based on an independent compliance auditor’s results and recommendations.
 See section 8 for further details.

 ## Definitions and Acronyms

 See sections 11 and 12.

+#
-#  Publication and Repository Responsibilities
+Publication and Repository Responsibilities

 ## Repositories